Trans woman: Terminology

 Transgender (commonly abbreviated to trans) is an umbrella term for people whose gender identity or gender expression are different from those typically associated with members of the sex they were assigned at birth.
 Transgender women are women who were assigned the male sex at birth (AMAB), but who identify and live as women.

 Travestis in Salta, Argentina, in 1988.

 The older term transsexual refers to the subset of trans people who desire to medically transition.
 The term originated in medicine and psychology in the 1960s, and was largely displaced by transgender.
 It is now typically considered outdated, though some trans women still identify as transsexual in addition to or instead of transgender.

 Transfeminine (commonly abbreviated to both transfem and transfemme) is a broader umbrella term for AMAB people with a predominantly feminine identity or gender expression.
-This includes trans women, but especially AMAB non-binary people, whose identity may be feminine but not entirely female.
+This includes trans women, but also some AMAB non-binary people, whose identity may be feminine but not entirely female.

 The closed compound (one word) spelling transwoman is sometimes used interchangeably with trans woman, but is often associated with the gender-critical or anti-trans belief that trans women are not women, and thus require a separate word to describe them.
 For this reason, many transgender people find the spelling offensive.
 Some prefer to omit trans, and be called simply women.
 Older terms sometimes still seen are male-to-female (MTF, M2F), but these are outdated.